NaturalHistoryMuseum/su2014/README.md

 The data will be live pushed to the data portal, providing entry point to discuss the Data Portal.

-[#8](/../../issues/8) Set up local Data Portal, so is not accessible on Museum-wide network.
+[#8](/../../issues/8) We will need a local Data Portal to demo, so not accesssible on Museum-wide network.